 Launched in 2015, the Performance Support Award has been created in order to recognise and encourage the achievements of young people who want to be involved backstage outside of the classroom.

 It has been developed by STSG members in response to demands for a non-academic course which can be tailored to suit the needs of technicians/tutors responsible for pupils undertaking extra-curricular activities in the school theatre.

 The Award provides a reference framework for busy technicians/tutors to use as the basis for a regular activity programme, in a similar way to a teacher using a scheme of work or lesson plan.

-This is NOT an academic course and should not be delivered as such.
+This is not an academic course, although it can be incorporated into a curriculum if required.
 It is intended to be delivered outside of classroom hours in whatever format works best for your learners.
 There are no time limits or exam dates.

 The scheme is divided into Bronze, Silver and Gold levels.
 The modular nature of each level will allow tutors to adapt the content to suit the time available, the facilities and equipment available, and the specific interests and skills of the participants.